 In this kind of gaming environment, customer service provides additional services related to customer disputes.
 Many of these disputes occur because punters fail to completely understand the terms and conditions related to exchange betting.
 For normal customer service issues, representatives are available seven days a week, from 8:00 am – 10:00 pm, via a live chat option, email or phone.

-Disclaimer: Exchange betting is still fairly new to the iGaming industry.
+Exchange betting is still fairly new to the iGaming industry.
 With that in mind, punters should proceed with caution should they decide to give exchange betting a go.
-The intricacies of making reasonable lines are complicated, exposing novice punters to an increase level of financial liability.
+The intricacies of making reasonable lines are complicated, exposing novice punters to an increased level of financial liability.